 Japanese Beetle Trap

-1. Open up a can of fruit cocktail, canned fruit, or pick/purchase fresh fruit and place it outdoors in a sunny spot until it ferments – becomes somewhat rancid.
+- Open up a can of fruit cocktail, canned fruit, or pick/purchase fresh fruit and place it outdoors in a sunny spot until it ferments – becomes somewhat rancid.
 If you are using canned fruit cocktail or fruit, this process may take up to 7 days.
-You can also add in jelly, jam, vanilla extract, or brown sugar to help make the bait for the trap both thicker and more sweet.
+You can also add in jelly, jam, vanilla extract, or brown sugar to help make the bait for the trap both thicker and sweeter.

-9. Place the trap about 10 feet from crops where Japanese beetles are prone to visiting or have already set up housekeeping.
+- Place the trap about 10 feet from crops where Japanese beetles are prone to visiting or have already set up housekeeping.
 You want to draw them away from your crops rows and not towards them.
-Usually, younger the beetle, the more effective this trap is in killing them.
+Usually, the younger the beetle, the more effective this trap is in killing them.

 The dish soap is added to the water to make it more permeable and prevent the Japanese beetles and other crawling or flying insects, to save themselves from drowning.